WiroonB/Wiroon-s-Portfolio/README.md

 ## [Red Wine Project(Python)](https://github.com/WiroonB/RedWine-Project)
 ### Overview
-> Given data of red wine which contains differrent chemical measurements of wine.
+> Given data of red wine which contains different chemical measurements of wine.
 Can we predict whether a wine is a good or bad wine?
-I implemented two diffrent algorithms, which are Random Forest Classifier and Support Vector Machine (SVM) Classifier to model and fit the data.
+I implemented two different algorithms, which are Random Forest Classifier and Support Vector Machine (SVM) Classifier to model and fit the data.
 In addition, I also optimized models with Hyper-parameter using GridSearch and class weighting.
 To quantify the models, I used the metrics of model accuracy, model classification report (F1 Score, Precision, Accuracy Between Classes, Recall), model confusion matrix and AUC(Area Under the Curve.) **The best result is Weighted Random Forest with AUC score: 0.76, Accurary score: 92.19%,	and F1 score: 0.81**

 |<img width="460" alt="screen shot 2017-08-07 at 12 18 15 pm" src="https://github.com/WiroonB/Wine-Project-Python/blob/main/Images/RandomForest.png?raw=true"> | <img       width="460" alt="screen shot 2017-08-07 at 12 18 15 pm" src="https://github.com/WiroonB/Wine-Project-Python/blob/main/Images/ConfusionMatrix.png?raw=true">|